liuxinren456852/laser_calibration/README.md

 Average data is stored as matrix A of X-hat and Y-hat, such that all the X and Y data from the k scans has been averaged and shot data has been ignored.
 This appears in the format A = [avg-x ; avg-y].

-Laslty, Apex data is stored as a point P such that P = [x ; y ; z=0] and P represents the apex point relative to the lidar's coordinate frame (since we assume the lidar sits at the origin, z will always equal 0).
+Lastly, Apex data is stored as a point P such that P = [x ; y ; z=0] and P represents the apex point relative to the lidar's coordinate frame (since we assume the lidar sits at the origin, z will always equal 0).

-The Matlab code used to retrieve scan data, calculate the apex of the target, and optimize a homogenous transformation is stored with the Code directoy.
+The Matlab code used to retrieve scan data, calculate the apex of the target, and optimize a homogenous transformation is stored with the Code directory.
 See each file for more specific descriptions of their functionality.

 The SICK to Matlab bridge used was the sicktoolbox, which can be downloaded from http://sicktoolbox.sourceforge.net.